iyobo/jollofjs/packages/isvalid/README.md

         schema: { … }
     }

-Example 2 shows an array that should have at least 2 items:
+An array that should have at least 2 items:

     {
         type: Array,